Mississippi Counties and Historical Facts

 List of Mississippi Counties with Burned Courthouses

-The harm to Mississippi courthouses tremendously has a effect on family historians in almost every way.
-Not only are these historic structures torn from each of our lifetimes, so are the archives they kept: marriage, wills, probate, land records, as well as others.
+Not only are these historic structures torn from our lifetimes, so are the records they housed: marriage, wills, probate, land records, and others.

 Alcorn County Courthouse – Corinth – Record Loss in 1917